Don-Stevenson/domaine-take-home/README.md

 ## Repository Structure

-The main component files can be found in:
+The main component files I worked on can be found in:

 - `app/components/ProductCard.jsx` - The main product card component
 - other components I created are in the `app/components` folder are: